ricardoff5/paketa-nodejs-test/README.md

 This question has been answer in folder Exercise 1

 ## 2 - Como NodeJS funciona?
+This question has been answer in folder Exercise 2

 ## 3 - Onde NodeJS pode ser utilizado?
+This question has been answer in folder Exercise 3

 ## 4 - O que é Event Loop no NodeJS e como ele funciona?
+This question has been answer in folder Exercise 4

 ## 5 - O que é Callback Hell?
+This question has been answer in folder Exercise 5

 ## 6 - O time de engenharia da Paketá criou uma biblioteca chamada Geolocation que retorna a Geolocalização do usuário em tempo de execução.

 Ela retorna uma promise e um objeto com as seguintes propriedades: